jchatel/quickmail-next-docs/deliverability/auto-warmer-for-quickmail-inboxes.md

 By default, the Mailflow Free Plan allows up to **5 warm-up emails per day per email account**.

-If you have a paid QuickMail subscription, you can request higher limits by emailing [support@mailflow.io](mailto:support@mailflow.io) after creating a Mailflow account:
+If you have a paid QuickMail subscription, you can request higher limits by emailing [support@mailflow.io](mailto:support@mailflow.io) after creating a Mailflow account.

+The number of autowarmer emails that you can send daily per email account depends on your plan:

 - **30 daily warm-up emails** — Basic / Starter Plan